The information on this page is being provided pursuant to the requirements of AIM Rule 26. This page was last updated on 8 June 2023.

 In November 2012, Martin exercised his option to take early retirement after a 38 year career with HSBC Bank plc.
 For the 10 years prior to his retirement, Martin held the position of Head of Corporate Banking for HSBC’s largest Corporate Banking team based in the West End of London.
 In addition to managing and leading a large team of senior managers, Martin had ultimate responsibility for managing the Bank’s relationship with a substantial number of corporate customers covering almost all industry sectors and included a substantial number of publicly quoted companies.
 As well as the general mid market corporate business, Martin was also responsible for the Bank’s Corporate Real Estate business for Southern England as well the Bank’s Corporate Hotel business for the whole of the UK.
 Martin has spent the majority of his career in Corporate Banking where he has gained considerable experience in leading strategic discussion with management teams/shareholders and stakeholders in exploring debt financing options and Capital Market solutions for supporting growth, whether organically or by way of acquisition or merger activities.
 Martin is also a Non Executive Director of Weston Group plc and Octagon Developments Limited.
 With the limited amount of spare time he has, Martin does enjoy travelling and whenever possible a round of golf.

 Des qualified as a chartered accountant at Ernst & Young and was responsible for financial planning at property conglomerate Heron International during the mid-80’s.
 In 1991 he joined design entrepreneur Sir Terence Conran as his business partner and CEO.
-During their 15 year period together Terence and Des built Conran from a small design company into a global restaurant, retail, hotel and design company employing 2000 staff in the major cities of the world.
-In 2006 Des, as its Chairman and CEO led a buyout of Conran Restaurants (now renamed D&D London) a luxury restaurant group that owns and operates over 30 venues in London, Leeds, Bristol, Paris and New York.
-D&D also owns South Place, an 80 bedroom luxury hotel in the City of London.
-Des and business partner David Loewi are current UK group restaurateurs of the year.
+During their 15-year period together Terence and Des built Conran from a small design company into a global restaurant, retail, hotel and design company employing 2000 staff in the major cities of the world.
+In 2006 Des, as its Chairman and CEO led a buyout of Conran Restaurants (now renamed D&D London) a luxury restaurant group that owns and operates over 40 venues in London, Leeds, Bristol, Paris and New York.
+D&D also owns South Place, an 80-bedroom luxury hotel in the City of London.
+In September 2022 Des stepped down from his position as D&D’S CEO to focus on his private interests but remains a significant shareholder in the business.
 Des has previously held non-executive directorships of publicly listed restaurant and design companies.
 For a number of years Des has been listed as one the Evening Standard’s Top 1000 most influential Londoners and in 2013 was shortlisted as EY’s London Entrepreneur of the year.
 Spare time for Des is a quantifiable asset.

 The Directors recognise the importance of sound corporate governance and the Company has adopted the QCA